mariatsji/nix-talk/talk.md

 # Upsides

 - reproducible builds
-- does not alter your system (only your nix-store)
+- does not alter your entire system (only your nix-store)
 - you can have every version of python available without conflicts
 - efficient caching
+- build small, reproducible docker-images
 - easily override e.g. gcc with an unmerged PR

 ---

 # Downsites

+- language can be weird
 - long build times from empty caches
-- language can be weird
-- docs can be sparse
+- docs can be.. sparse
-- disk use
+- disk use can be.. significant

 ---

-# Flakes

-Beyond the scope of this talk
+# No time to talk about

+- Nix flakes
+- NixOS

 ---